anand1st/sshd-shell-spring-boot/README.md

     sshd.filetransfer.enabled=true          # Defaults to false.
 Must be enabled for SCP and SFTP functionality sshd.filesystem.base.dir=/home/app      # Defaults to 'user.home' property

-When spring-boot-actuator is included, `HealthIndicator` classes in classpath will be loaded.
-The 'health' command will show all `HealthIndicator` components.
-Developers can also write their own custom `HealthIndicator` classes for loading.
-It's important that the names of these custom classes end with the suffix `HealthIndicator` to be loaded by the application.

 To connect to the application's SSH daemon (the port number can found from the logs when application starts up):

     ssh -p <port> <username>@<host>